 PSHCE Examples

-At UCPS we use the SCARF (Safety Caring Achievement Resilience Friendship) scheme of work.
+At UCPS we use the SCARF (Safety Caring Achievement Resilience Friendship) scheme of work from CORAM Life Education.
 We decided on this scheme because it provides a whole-school approach to delivering quality PSHCE lessons that encompasses our school intent as well as promoting good behaviour, safety, achievement, wellbeing and happiness.
-It is mapped to the PSHE Association programmes of study and meets the DoE statutory requirements for SMSC, the British Values and more recently the statutory Relationship and Sex Education.
-As a staff, we believe that this scheme will equip our children with the skills to become respectful, tolerant and active members of society who will be able to spot risky behaviours and have the confidence and flexibility in their thinking to challenge social justice and the cultural capital.
+It is mapped to the PSHE Association programmes of study and meets the DoE statutory requirements for SMSC, the British Values and the statutory Relationship and Sex Education guidance.
+Our curriculum has been organised to promote age appropriate content and progression throughout each year group in a ‘spiral’.
 The PSHCE long term plan clearly shows which year groups are dedicated which areas of learning (where appropriate) and the progression of subjects from EYFS, Key Stage 1 and Key Stage 2.

 As you walk around Usworth Colliery, you may not see a PSHCE lesson being taught in the traditional way.
 As a staff, we understand that PSHCE needs to be taught at the point of learning and that opportunities to discuss PSHCE can arise at any point during the school day.
-PSHCE is taught discretely through and in other subjects and curriculum areas; through pastoral care and guidance carried out by the class teacher or the THRIVE behaviour team; in dedicated PSHCE activities and school events or through assemblies (whole school, class or key stage).
+PSHCE can be taught discretely through other subjects and curriculum areas; through pastoral care and guidance carried out by the class teacher or the THRIVE behaviour team; and in dedicated PSHCE activities and school events or through assemblies (whole school, class or key stage).

 PSHCE in the Early Years Foundation Stage